sergiocarneiro/sergiocarneiro/README.md

 ### Hi there 👋

-I've been a software engineer for +9 years of experience, co-founded of a software company currently dedicated to the food industry.
+I've been a software engineer for 10 years, co-founded of a software company currently dedicated to the food industry.

 I'm also engaged in the user experience process and believe that user-centric development is the key to success.